-Apportioned Income: For companies engaged in manufacturing, selling or distributing tangible personal property, both within and partly outside of South Carolina, the state offers a single factor sales apportionment formula.
-A company's net income subject to apportionment will be apportioned to South Carolina by multiplying the net income by a fraction; the numerator of which is the value of sales made in South Carolina and the denominator is the total value of sales of the taxpayer.
+Apportioned Income: After allocation, the corporation determines the amount of remaining net income apportioned to South Carolina.
+For corporations engaged in manufacturing, selling, distributing or dealing in tangible personal property in South Carolina, a single sales factor is used to apportion the remaining net income by multiplying the remaining net income by a fraction, the numerator of which is the corporation's total sales in South Carolina and the denominator is the sales everywhere.

-A 5% corporate income tax rate is applied to the sum of the income allocated and apportioned to South Carolina.
-The resulting figure is the company's state corporate income taxes.
-The resulting figure is the company's state corporate income taxes.
+South Carolina's 5% corporate tax rate is then applied to the sum of the income allocated and apportioned to South Carolina to determine the corporate income tax liability of the corporation.

-The following shows the corporate income tax liability for a company based on the following assumptions.
+The following shows the South Carolina corporate income tax liability for a corporation based on the following assumptions: